UmutAkturk14/optimus-projects/README.md

 Here's the tasks I've worked on previously.
 Tried to keep the folders as tidy as possible, but that wasn't always an option.
+The developments I worked on contains but not restricted to the cases here.